samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/trade-ticket/mutual-funds-trade-ticket.md

 ![](../../../../.gitbook/assets/screenshot-2020-07-09-at-19.42.45.png)

-The order will be verified by ETNA Trader's numerous validators and, if the order is properly configured and there are sufficient funds in the trading account, the order will be green-lighted.
+The order will be verified by TTG-SIM Trader's numerous validators and, if the order is properly configured and there are sufficient funds in the trading account, the order will be green-lighted.
 Click **Trade**.

 ![](../../../../.gitbook/assets/screenshot-2020-07-09-at-19.45.08.png)